MarcZenn/CommonSenseDiet---App/README.md

 # What Is It?

-The CommonSenseDiet website is the simplest way to know if a certain food or dish is healthy for you...thats it. or BAD for you in terms of adding girth to your waistline.
+The CommonSenseDiet website is the simplest way to know if a certain food or dish is healthy for you (or not healthy for you) with a simple yes or no...thats it.
 Nothing more.
 Simply look up your foods/meals and get a YES or NO response.
 While the developers of this project want to keep this simple, we are eager to maintin a robust, collaborative, open-source code base.